jundalisay/sp/content/en/research/sarkar/sociology/part-11c.md

 The universe has not been created.
 Hence there is no Saguńa Brahma or Qualified Supreme Entity.

-Shaḿkara believed only in Nirguńa Brahma or the non-qualified Supreme entity.
+Shankara believed only in Nirguna Brahma or the non-qualified Supreme entity.
 - He said that the universe is like a dream and the dreamer is also Brahma, as he did not believe in jiiva.

-When Brahma is Nirguńa how could Shaḿkara see, as seeing is a quality?
+When Brahma is Nirguna, how could Shankara see, as seeing is a quality?
 But this was also forgotten by Shamkara.

 Again, according to Shaḿkara’s philosophy what is seen and experienced is all due to the influence of Máyá.
 This means Máyá is also an entity which Advaetavada or monism cannot accept.